esciencecenter-digital-skills/medical-image-processing/episodes/anonymization.md

 :::::::::::::::::::::::::::::::::::::::  challenge

-## Accessing additional patient identifying data
+## Challenge: Accessing Additional Patient Identifying Data

 How can you access and print additional patient identifying data?
 Hint: Refer to the documentation and compare with what we have already printed.